 MWRA's NPDES permit and the variances for the Charles River and Alewife Brook/Upper Mystic River require MWRA to estimate CSO discharges at each permitted outfall for all storm events on an annual basis.
 This is accomplished by MWRA staff using the InfoWorks collection system model and data from permanent and temporary meters located in the interceptor system, at CSO treatment facilities and at other CSO outfalls.
-In addition, the Federal Court schedule requires MWRA to conduct a system-wide performance assessment after completing the CSO projects in 2015.
+In addition, the Federal Court schedule requires MWRA to conduct a system-wide performance assessment after completing the CSO projects.
 The court schedule requires MWRA to commence the performance assessment by January 2018 and submit a report on the assessment findings to EPA and DEP by December 2020.
+MWRA issued the Notice to Proceed with Contract 7572, CSO Post-Construction Monitoring and Performance Assessment on November 8, 2017, ahead of and in compliance with the January 2018 milestone.